BuckarooBanzay/mail/README.md

 ## In-game mail mod

-Install it like any other mod: copy the directory to your "worldmods" folder
+Install it like any other mod: copy the directory `mail_mod` to your "worldmods" folder

 ## Webmail